Cheukting/pyO3_202/README.md

 }
 ```

-The completed code would probably looks like [`ex_4/pyburger.rs`](ex_4/pyburger.rs).
+The completed code would probably look like [`ex_4/pyburger.rs`](ex_4/pyburger.rs).
 Feel free to try it in a `main.rs` in a binary rust project.
 It seems working fine but there is a runtime issue in this code, can you spot it?
-If not, don't worry, it will be more apprant when we move things to the Python side and we will explain then.
+If not, don't worry, it will be more app rant when we move things to the Python side and we will explain then.

 Now we have a code in pure Rust that can handle multiple orders asynchronously, what about we create orders in python?

-In PyO3 where we use the Python GIL, we do not have to use Mutex to lock the PyObjects as it can only be access by acquiring the GIL and therefoer ensuring the PyObject can only be access at one point at a time.
+In PyO3 where we use the Python GIL, we do not have to use Mutex to lock the PyObjects as it can only be access by acquiring the GIL and therefore ensuring the PyObject can only be access at one point at a time.
 So you can also say that the GIL act as a Mutex.

 ```rust
 fn burger(counter: Py<PyList>) -> () {